The Bear season 4: Writing

-Cast members Ayo Edebiri and Lionel Boyce co-wrote an episode in the fourth season, marking both their writing debuts on the series.
+Cast members Ayo Edebiri and Lionel Boyce co-wrote an episode in the fourth season, their writing debuts on the series.
 Edebiri previously directed the third season's "Napkins".

-Filming
+Filming and cinematography

 Parts of the fourth season were filmed with the third season, beginning in February 2024, with production set to restart in 2025.
 John Landgraf, chairman of FX Networks, commented about the filming after the 2024 Emmys, saying "We finished most of it.
 We haven't finished all of it, but we finished most of it, and it will be ready same time next year."
 Landgraf had stated that the combined filming schedule had resulted in around sixteen and a half episodes completed between the two seasons.
+Cinematographer Andrew Wehde stated in 2026, "We shot [season 3], and then we shot about six episodes of [season 4]," including the wedding in "Bears" and the finale "Goodbye."
+However, continued Wehde, "When we came back for [season 4], Chris and our editorial team had had an opportunity to cut things from four.
+And what we thought we shot, six or so episodes, turned out to be three or four.
+And then Chris rewrote with the team, more of a companion season to work with what we already kind of shot.
+And so it was a really interesting thing because in hindsight, you are somewhat stuck to a visual world that you started with."

 Main star Jeremy Allen White stated in an interview with Esquire UK that filming was expected to take place in February or March 2025.
 Filming took place in Chicago, and wrapped in early 2025.

+Wedhe told Another magazine that while the early visual influences on the series came from directors like Tony Scott, Michael Mann, Martin Scorsese, and Steven Soderbergh, by seasons 3 and 4 there was an increasing Chef's Table influence on the way they shot the show.
+He used the same Arri Alexa LF and Panavision H-series lenses that were used to shoot the first three seasons, but changed the lighting design to achieve a new look.

 Costuming

-Regarding the personal style of Sydney Adamu in season four, according to costume designer Courtney Wheeler, "I think, as a Black woman, moving through the spaces [Sydney] does where she's the only person who looks like her, she's always had to bring a part of herself and her opinion when she could.
-Even if she's had to stay silent, she's making sure that she stays true to herself and what she wears.
-This season, we have a lot of Black American-based T-shirts.
-She's wearing a Negro league sweatshirt in one of the episodes.
-She has the Smithsonian one.
-She's just someone who likes to collect, whether through her father or her mother, who passed away.
+Regarding the personal style of Sydney Adamu in season 4, according to costume designer Courtney Wheeler, "This season, we have a lot of Black American-based T-shirts.
+She's wearing a Negro league sweatshirt in one of the episodes...She's just someone who likes to collect, whether through her father or her mother, who passed away.
 I think clothes help ground her and convey her point of view."

+Sound design

+According to supervising sound editor Steve "Major" Giammaria, the sound of season 4 reflects that the Bear restaurant is on "an upward trajectory, [so] the sounds are less abrasive...it's more measured.
+There's like a metronome, a beat to the whole thing."
+He described the season as less aurally "vertical" and percussive than season 3, with more "horizontal sounds," like "simmering and bubbling and dishwashing."